Kornati Islands, Croatia: Travel Guide to Kornati NP

 The Church of Gospa od Tarca, also known as the Church of Our Lady of Tarac, is another interesting attraction on the Kornati Islands.
 This modest single-nave church dates back to the 16th century and was built on the site of an early Christian basilica.
 It is said that in the past it had been a refuge for sailors seeking shelter in bad wind conditions.
 Today, an impressive ship procession takes place here every first Sunday in July.
 You should not miss it.

-Another highlight that should not be missed on any excursion to the Kornati Islands are the so-called “crowns“, which are a famous natural phenomenon of the park, and which cannot be found anywhere else in the Adriatic.
+A real highlight that should not be missed on any excursion to the Kornati Islands are the so-called “crowns“, which are a famous natural phenomenon of the park, and which cannot be found anywhere else in the Adriatic.
 We are talking about the cliffs that were formed by splitting and erosion when huge parts of the island broke off into the open sea and simply disappeared.
 The highest cliffs are found on the islands of Klobučar, Mana and Rašip Veli.

 Levrnaka Island & Lojena Beach

-Otok Levrnaka is one of the most beautiful of all the Kornati islands and a visit is absolutely recommended.
+Otok Levrnaka is one of the most beautiful of all the Kornati islands and a visit is truly recommended.
 The main attraction here is Lojena beach, which is located on the other side of the island from the boat landing.
 This dream beach is a white pebble beach, but in the sea it turns into a fine white sandy beach.
 The water here is turquoise blue and almost reminiscent of the Caribbean.
 A short hike to the island’s 110-meter-high elevation is also recommended.
 From up here you can enjoy a magnificent view.

 How to get to Kornati Islands

 An excursion to the Kornati Islands is absolutely worthwhile.
-There are several different options in order to visit this amazing island world.
+There are several different options in order to visit this outstanding island world.
 Tours to the archipelago can be booked locally in the larger resorts in the region, but also in advance online.
 Here is a summary of the best options for an excursion at a glance:

-- Excursion by sailboat: A tour by sailboat is another romantic option to explore the Kornati Islands.
+- Excursion by Sailboat: A tour by sailboat is another romantic option to explore the Kornati Islands.
 Here, too, online tours by sailboat are offered.

 Read more about Croatia :